 What really piqued my curiosity was how mathematics presented a completely unknown space to me at the time.
 It was full of “unknown unknowns”, and I was aware of this and wanted to go exploring down the rabbit hole.
 Math’s very own concepts are essentially impossible to even guess about as a regular person.
 While this exists in other fields, this characteristic is particularly intense in mathematics.
 What are “partial differential equations”, anyways?
 It’s certainly much more difficult to take a guess on that, compared to something, say, in physics like “thermodynamics”, which can be somewhat guessed about what it deals with off the bat just from hearing the word.

-Also, the study of math can be a fulfilling independent endeavor.
-I spent a lot of my time tinkering in my workshop, and I saw parallels to how I could enjoy “figuring out” higher levels of math by myself through its concrete methods and rigid rules.
+The study of math can be a fulfilling independent endeavor.
+I spent a lot of my time tinkering in my workshop with physical electronics and model aircraft, and I saw parallels to how I could enjoy “figuring out” higher levels of math by myself through its concrete methods and rigid rules.
 Physics, however, seemed to take more teacher explaining for me to be able to do it, and was never quite as clear from just the textbook itself when compared to math.
 Maybe I am just lazy, who knows.

 All mathematicians are lazy.